Dreyaan/NO-GPU-THROTTLING/README.md

 Force disable Android GPU throttling.

-Get your GPU frequency to highest all the time without being throttled by the system.
+Get your GPU frequency to highest all the time without being / getting throttled by the system.

 Requirements
 - Busybox / Brutal Busybox installed